Straus Institute Admissions

 |Late January||Late May||Summer|

-Our LLM program is for those who have already earned a law degree.
-The 28-unit program comprises an equal amount of required and elective course, as well as thesis and/or externship work for hands-on learning.
+Our LLM programs are for those who have already earned a law degree.
+The 26-unit program comprises an equal amount of required and elective course, as well as thesis and/or externship work for hands-on learning.

 Master of Dispute Resolution (MDR)